tdarby/meet-mgmt/README.md

 ## Troubleshooting

 - If the browser opens for authentication but the app does not proceed, verify that the redirect URI `http://localhost:3000/oauth2callback` is added to your OAuth client and that port 3000 is available locally.
-- If files are not moved, confirm the meeting ID and folder ID are correct and that your account has access to both the recordings/transcripts and the target folder.
+- If files are not moved/copied, confirm the meeting ID and folder ID are correct and that your account has access to both the recordings/transcripts and the target folder.
-- Use `--list-recordings --debug` or `--list-transcripts --debug` to verify that items are discovered and to inspect resolved Drive/Docs IDs before moving.
+- Use `--list-recordings --debug` or `--list-transcripts --debug` to verify that items are discovered and to inspect resolved Drive/Docs IDs before moving/copying.